spilliams/terrascope/notes/root-dependencies.md

 root tagged producer:foo".
 Building this into terraboots looks like a way to set in the main repo config that "all roots tagged `consumer:` will depend on their corresponding `producer:` roots".

+## implementation

+1. list of roots
+2. sort the list by dependency
+3. make a map from root name to batch number
+4. make a map from batch number to root name
+5. for each root in the list
+6. put the root in the maps based on its dependencies

+7. for each root in the map[num]string
+8. generate the set of buildContexts [rename buildContext to rootContext?]
+9. print it out